How to Use LinkedIn to Market Your Course Online?

 Through these conversations, you are better known and they start to like you and trust you.
 You’re ready to take the relationship from outside of LinkedIn after engaging with them.
 Thus, you can learn how to use LinkedIn to market your course online.

 Especially before you implement any recommendations here, adapt your thinking: enjoy the ride and your business success will be a by-product.
-You learn new things, you make discoveries, you meet interesting people, you link people who would never have met without you.
+You learn new things, you make discoveries, you meet interesting people, and you link people who would never have met without you.
 This adventure is enriching and enriching.
 When you plunge in and love it, customers and sales rewards are rewarded along the way.